Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

     ```bash
         models/marts/orders.sql
     ```
-5. Locate **Lineage** and **Query Results** in the lower panel and the **dbt icon** in the upper right corner next to your editor groups.
+5. Locate **Lineage** and **Query Results** in the lower panel, and the **dbt icon** in the upper right corner next to your editor groups.
 If you see all of these, the extension is installed correctly and running!
     <Lightbox src="/img/docs/extension/extension-running.png" width="80%" title="The VS Code UI with the extension running."/>

 Now you're ready to see some of these awesome features in action!